chapter three

 - MCP for tool standardization

-At this point, you understand how LLMs serve as the brain of AI agents, processing unstructured data, understanding user intent, and handling general tasks.
-However, on their own, LLMs can’t access external data or interact with external systems.
-They need tools and the ability to select and utilize those tools—what we call tool calling— which is central to implementing agents.
-A basic agent performs tasks step by step by repeatedly selecting the next action to take, which is precisely the role of tool calling.
+On their own, LLMs can't access external data or interact with external systems.
+They need tools and the ability to select and utilize those tools, which is central to implementing agents.
+A basic agent performs tasks step by step by repeatedly selecting the next action to take, and tools make this possible.

-Let’s turn our attention to this fundamental part of agentic architecture, as illustrated in figure 3.1.
-We’ll explore how to build tools and inform the LLM about how to use those tools.
-We’ll also learn how the LLM chooses the appropriate tool for a given task and how the result of that tool execution is relayed back to the LLM.
-Then we’ll examine the Model Context Protocol (MCP) by Anthropic, an initiative aimed at standardizing the development and use of tools.
+Now, let’s explore how to build tools and inform the LLM how to use them.
+We'll also learn how the LLM chooses the appropriate tool for a given task and relays tool executions back to the LLM.
+Then we'll examine the Model Context Protocol (MCP) by Anthropic, an initiative that standardizes the development and use of tools, as shown in figure 3.1.